7 min read

 As an example, Botkeeper is a SaaS company. 🤖

 While things are relatively seamless for the client, behind the scenes, the SaaS company is working hard to provide uninterrupted service.
-This includes recognizing and handling common SaaS accounting challenges so clients and customers can continue to rely on the SaaS company without delays or interruptions due to taxes or other regulatory snafus.
+This includes recognizing and handling common SaaS accounting challenges—which they rely on their accounting professionals to manage.

 As with individual financial management and taxes, no one wants to mess with the IRS!

-Whichever scenario describes you, keep reading to discover some common SaaS accounting challenges you'll face and how to overcome them.
+Keep reading to discover some common SaaS accounting challenges your SaaS clients face and how to overcome them.

 businesspeople-working-finance-accounting-analyze-financi